devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-09-30/assignments.md

 - will define a void pointer to self
   - verify that this is the case via debugger (or debug prints)
-  - use assert() to make sure the type sizes are what you expect

 - prints program arguments, each on separate line, using at least 2 ways
   - certainly 3 ways are possible..